Understanding Landline Wiring Basics

 Connecting Your Basic Telephone

-3. Insert the other end of the cord into the wall jack.
+3. Put the wall jack's hole the other end of the line.

-4. If your phone requires power (for features like a display or speakerphone), connect it to an electrical outlet.
+4. If your phone needs power for functions like a display or speakers, plug it into an outlet.

 Troubleshooting Common Setup Issues

-If problems persist, contact your telephone service provider for assistance.
-They can help determine if the issue lies with your equipment or their network.
+If the problems don't go away, call your phone service company for help.
+They can help figure out if the problem is with your gear or their network.

 Conclusion